Onchocerca volvulus - public RNASeq studies

 Onchocerca volvulus is a filarial nematode parasite of humans, causing Onchocerciasis, or River Blindness, which affects over 37 million people, mainly in Africa.
 It is a severely debilitating disease, which is transmitted to humans by black fly.
 This project aims to undertake high-throughput sequencing of Onchocerca volvulus transcriptome for de novo assembly of transcripts.
 The main objective of this project is to recognize genes expressed in given life stages.

 These studies are available in ENA, and the reads successfully align to our genomes.

-Either they failed to meet minimal criteria for inclusion, we've been asked to exclude them for data quality reasons, or we were unable to interpret the metadata.
+Failed to meet minimal criteria for differential expression analysis, failure to pass data quality filters, or we were unable to interpret accompanying metadata.

 SRP056861: Onchocerca volvulus Genome sequencing